Ace Cafe

-The Ace Cafe is an old transport cafe located near Wembley, North West London, England.
+The Ace Cafe is a historic transport cafe located near Wembley, North West London, England.
 Situated next to the North Circular Road, it is historically a notable venue in motorcycle culture.
 The original cafe opened in 1938 and closed in 1969.
 It re-opened on the original site in 1997 as a cafe, functions, and entertainment venue.

 Location

 The Ace Cafe is located on a leg on the western side of the North Circular Road, off the junction with Beresford Avenue.
 On the A406 it is between the Hanger Lane gyratory and the Wembley A404 junction.
-It is east of the Alperton neighbourhood, close by Stonebridge and the Park Royal industrial estate.
+It is east of the Alperton neighbourhood, close by Stonebridge and the Park Royal industrial estate, just west of Stonebridge Park station and the Brent Viaduct.

-Apart from the cafe on the original site in London, Ace Cafe London have opened cafes in other countries: Ace Corner Lahti, Finland (opened in June 2011), Ace Cafe Luzern, Switzerland (opened in June 2015), Ace Cafe Beijing, China (opened in July 2015), Ace Cafe Barcelona, Spain (opened in April 2017), and Ace Cafe Orlando, United States of America (opened in May 2017).
+Since 2011 Ace Cafe London have opened cafes in Lahti, Finland; Lucerne; Beijing, China; Barcelona, Spain and Orlando, US.